 If you have been subjected to a cold or damp environment prior to your neck stiffness, you may want to try sipping cinnamon and turmeric in warm water to release the muscle contraction and bring down inflammation.
-Research has found that turmeric can help manage inflammation and muscle soreness, which can enhance recovery, while the antioxidants in cinnamon have significant anti-inflammatory benefits.
+Research has found that turmeric can help manage inflammation and muscle soreness, which can enhance recovery2, while the antioxidants in cinnamon have significant anti-inflammatory benefits3.

 St. Johns Wort, valerian root, or vervain tea can be used to reduce pain.
-St. Johns Wort has been traditionally used to treat wounds and help alleviate pain, while the anti-inflammatory properties of valerian root and vervain have been shown to reduce pain and aid in muscle soreness.
+St. Johns Wort has been traditionally used to treat wounds and help alleviate pain4, while the anti-inflammatory properties of valerian root and vervain have been shown to reduce pain 5and aid in muscle soreness6.

 Try applying fresh horse radish or mustard oil to the muscle to help relieve stiffness, but only leave them on for a few minutes at a time to prevent numbness and burning.

-And finally, let’s not forget using the shower or bathtub with some essential oils such as rosemary, juniper, lavender, pine, or nutmeg!
+And finally, let’s not forget using the shower or bathtub with some essential oils such as rosemary, juniper10, lavender, pine11, or nutmeg12!
 These essential oils have been shown to reduce pain and relieve tension (plus, they can make your bathroom smell heavenly).